jzenn/gnn-mcm/README.md

 - create a new environment `python3.9 -m venv gnn-mcm`
 - activate the environment `source gnn-mcm/bin/activate`

+## Installation (Requirenents and Packages)

-- install the dependencies `pip install -r requirements.txt`
+The dependencies and packages can be installed using the provided `requirements.txt` file using `pip install -r requirements.txt`.

 ## Preparing the Data